several surgical instruments on a table and doctors in operation room

 • Fully herniated discs

-Diagnosing A Disc Injury And Its Implications
+Diagnosing A Disc Injury and Its Implications

-The nature and extent of damage caused by disc bulges or ruptures can be measured by the severity of the physical symptoms they cause in a patient.
-In moderate to severe cases, the damage can cause a loss of sensation, strength, and function in our extremities which can be detected by physical exam and nerve conduction study.
+In moderate to severe cases, the damage can cause a loss of sensation, strength, and function in our extremities, which can be detected by physical exam and nerve conduction study.

-Magnetic Resonance Imaging (MRI)
+Magnetic resonance imaging (MRI)

 Suppose an MRI scan reveals disc impingement of a nerve root, which branches out from the spinal canal.
 In that case, the patient’s symptoms usually manifest as shooting pain, numbness, and stabbing sensations down the arms and legs.

-The MRI is often followed by a nerve conduction study (EMG) which measures nerve signal loss from specific nerve groups branching out from the cord.
+The MRI is often followed by a nerve conduction study (EMG), which measures nerve signal loss from specific nerve groups branching out from the cord.

-Nerve Damage Diagnostics (EMG)
+Nerve damage diagnostics (EMG)

-Treatment For Minor Disc Injuries
+Treatment of Minor Disc Injuries

 The treatment for minor disk injuries, such as a bulge without herniation, begins conservatively with physical therapy and anti-inflammatories.

-The goal of anti-inflammatories is to reduce the swelling near the affected nerve roots so that surgery is not necessary.
 Should the pain and numbness continue or worsen, depending on the severity of the symptoms, the patient may have to undergo a discectomy, which is the surgical removal of the bulging or ruptured disc.

 Disc injury surgical procedures are much less invasive today.
 Discs can now be removed through a process known as a microdiscectomy.